LaTeX Tips

 pdftexDownloadBase14 true

-If it's set to "false", change it to "true", then run update-updmap as root.
+If it’s set to false, change it to true, then run update-updmap as root.
 Remake the PDF; if it still has non-embedded fonts, your figures are probably to blame.
 Check your PDF figures and make sure their fonts are embedded (using the pdffonts command).
-For anything that doesn't have embedded fonts, you can try the following magical invocation (all on one line):
+For anything that doesn’t have embedded fonts, you can try the following magical invocation: